NEXT UP ON this.

 In reality, the field of criminology remains incredibly diverse, defined by multidisciplinary insights and collaboration.
 A career in criminology investigates the factors that cause criminal behaviour and how crime can be prevented within wider society.

-To provide a glimpse into the mysterious world of criminology, we speak to Dr Diarmaid Harkin, lecturer in criminology at Deakin University, about what it really is like to be a criminologist.
+Dr Diarmaid Harkin, lecturer in criminology at Deakin University, has conducted a number of studies into community policing policy in Scotland.
+To provide a glimpse into the mysterious world of criminology, we speak to him about what it really is like to be a criminologist.

 Is a career in criminology as glamorous as pop culture has presented it?